 Hi, and welcome to my March 2019 expense report.
 Here you’ll find a transparent look into my monthly spending and saving.
+Above is a bar chart of my March 2019 Expenses.

 The beginning of March marked my return to the United States, and thus, the beginning of significantly increased expenses for me.
 The most notable of these increased expenses?
 Rent.